tj5miniop/ublue-rolling-images/README.md

 # To do

-- massive update incoming for all non-nvidia images.
-Add extra packages, build custom kernel?

 - disable ssh.
 SSH is highly beneficial and leaving it on is a big security issue.

-- Bazzite - integrate protondb as a web app and include a DLSS swapper script.
+- Bazzite - integrate protondb as a web app (sorta) and include a DLSS swapper script.

+- Add Extra 'ujust' scripts

+- Bluefin - Add virtualisation packages for QEMU

 ## This project would not be possible without Universal Blue.
 Seriously, all this repo does is build a daily, updated, image of a few of the Universal Blue projects.